ystskm/node-child-io/README.md

 - `options` (Object)
   * limit: (Default = 300)
     max time to finish executing (millisecond).
-    When exceeded the time, Error 'Execution time is over'
+    When exceeded the time, "timeout" event is emitted with Error 'Execution time is over'.
   * args : (Default = [] )
     given arguments when the function is executed.
     the data send function "sender" will be put to.

+- Event
+  * data
+  * end
+  * timeout
+  * error

 > ex.1
   simple return